-Ronald Chapman Sr. has over 30 years of experience practicing law and has been representing health professionals for more than 25 years in Florida and Michigan.
+Ronald Chapman Sr. has 36 years of experience practicing law and has been representing health professionals for 34 years in Florida and Michigan.
 He is the founder of Chapman Law Group, a Troy, Michigan-based law firm dedicated to health law and the representation of health professionals, health care providers and facilities, correctional health care providers and professional liability insurers.

 His primary practice focuses on the defense of health care professionals and organizations, including county sheriffs and private correction contractors.
 His areas of practice include health care correctional law, professional licensing, medical malpractice defense, health care fraud, false claims, peer review, credentialing, Qui Tam, administrative law, and criminal law (health care only).

 In addition, Ron specializes in health care compliance strategies, which includes health care compliance program formation and advising; Anti-Kickback Statute and Stark Law; DEA compliance; Medicaid Claims Compliance; Medicare compliance; general medical compliance; and Medicare audits and the Medicare audit process.

 Ron holds a Master of Laws degree in health care law from Loyola University Chicago School of Law.
 He is the past vice chair of the medical legal subcommittee with the Michigan State Bar, a committee dedicated to the advancement of legal understanding of those issues affecting health care providers.